Sahil481/Spotify-Clone/README.md

 # [Spotify Clone](https://sahil-spotify-clone.netlify.app/)

 This is a spotify clone app made in React JS using the spotify API.
-It displays user playlists and the songs inside them.
+It allows the user to access their playlist and thier songs.
+It uses the spotify API to get the user's info such as playlists, songs, username, etc. It may not work for everyone.
+[Read this](##Note)

 ## Screenshots